AdaCore/gnatstudio/docs/users_guide/extending.rst

-This file defines an action :file:`my_action`, that you can, for example, associate with a keybinding through the :menuselection:`Edit --> Key shortcuts` menu.
+This file defines an action :file:`my_action`, that you can, for example, associate with a keybinding through the :menuselection:`Edit --> Preferences...` menu.

 If you copy this file into one of the :file:`plugins` directories, GPS automatically loads it at startup.
 The function :func:`myfunc` is in a